Q: What is the name of your list? Is it the List for Academic Freedom, or the List for Academic Freedom and Institutional Neutrality?

 Q: Where did you get all this from?

-A: The Kalven Report, the Academic Freedom Alliance, the Heterodox Academy, and the Foundation for Individual Rights and Expression.
+A: The KNAW reports on Academic Freedom, The Kalven Report, the Academic Freedom Alliance, the Heterodox Academy, and the Foundation for Individual Rights and Expression.
 See Recourses for more information.

 List for Academic Freedom and Institutional Neutrality